 Days – days including weekends and holidays.

 Director – an individual elected or appointed to serve on the Board pursuant to these By-laws.

+Extraordinary Resolution – a resolution passed by not less than eighty (80) percent of the votes cast on that resolution.

-Officer – an individual elected or appointed to serve as an Officer of the Corporation pursuant to these By-laws.Ordinary Resolution – a resolution passed by a majority of the votes cast on that resolution.
+Officer – an individual elected or appointed to serve as an Officer of the Corporation pursuant to these By-laws.

-OSA - The Ontario Soccer Association.
+Ordinary Resolution – a resolution passed by a majority of the votes cast on that resolution or consented to by all voting Members entitled to vote on that resolution.

-Special Resolution – a resolution passed by a majority of not less than two-thirds of the votes cast on that resolution.
+Special Resolution – a resolution submitted to a special meeting of the members passed by not less than two-thirds of the votes cast on that resolution.
+Special Resolutions considered by the Members must be submitted to a Special Meeting of the Members unless each Member present at the meeting consents to the resolution.

 Registered Office – The registered office of the Corporation will be located within the Province of Ontario.

-Corporate Seal - The Corporation may have a corporate seal, which may be adopted and may be changed by Ordinary Resolution of the Board.

 No Gain for Members – The Corporation will be carried on without the purpose of gain for its Members and any profits or other accretions to the Corporation will be used in promoting its objects.